ivanhan0511/ivan-blog/content/post/java-springboot.md

 showDate: true
 ---

-The tec core are architecture, IoC and AoP.
+The most important tec core are design and architecture, and the second are IoC and AoP.

-But just let's focus on the architecture design for business workflow in the SpringBoot framework.

 No best, only better.